The Cosmological CPT Theorem: The Cosmological CPT Theorem

 where $I_l$ is the number of internal lines in the loop, $l$; $\textbf{P}_l$ is the momentum running through this loop; and $N$ accounts for the integral over the $d-I_L$ sphere plus an extra, unimportant, proportionality constant.
 Under the rescalling $p\rightarrow\lambda p$ and $s\rightarrow \lambda s$ this transforms as

 For positive $\lambda$ we can see that the scaling on each side agrees.
 Naively, on the left hand side continuing $\lambda\rightarrow-\lambda$ would appear to have no impact.
-However, from the right hand side we can see how our analytic continuation in the energies alters this conclusion, instead recovering a factor of $(-1)^d$.
-To see this, we first note that the region, $\Gamma$, depends only on the squares of the energies and so is unchanged.
+However, from the right hand side we can see how our analytic continuation in the energies alters this conclusion, instead recovering a factor of $(-1)^d$.\footnote{Now that we have identified how to analytically continue loop energies, this removes the barrier which prevented the authors of~\cite{Melville:2021lst} from deriving the cosmological equivalent of cutting rules from generalised Unitarity (see~\cite{Bern:2011qt} for a pedagogical review of flat space generalised Unitarity).} To see this, we first note that the region, $\Gamma$, depends only on the squares of the energies and so is unchanged.
 However, each of our square roots of energies does pick up a factor of $-1$.
 As we now have a potentially non-integer exponent in the dimension of the integral $d$ we will need to be careful with $e^{i\pi d}$ vs $e^{-i\pi d}$.
-For \RR, in accordance with the discussion in Section \ref{sec:Unit}, all rotations in the energy must be taken in the lower half plane and so $\lambda=\lambda e^{-i\pi}$.
+For \RR, in accordance with the discussion in Section \ref{sec:Unitarity}, all rotations in the energy must be taken in the lower half plane and so $\lambda=\lambda e^{-i\pi}$.
 Therefore we have,

 We next explore the transformations of the propagators.
 To do this we consider the differential equation,

 The propagators additionally satisfy the boundary conditions

 These boundary conditions at early time will ensure that our $i\varepsilon$ prescription will cause the early time integrand to vanish.
 Let us first consider three relationships that our differential operator satisfies.
 These will later be linked to symmetries of the wavefunction and are labeled accordingly,